Henry Hall (lighthouse keeper): Eddystone Lighthouse fire

-Hall is remembered for his actions following a fire at the Eddystone Lighthouse on 2 December 1755, when the wooden Rudyerd's Tower of 1706 burned down.
-At around 2 a.m., Hall was on duty alone when he discovered that a spark from the lamp had set the roof alight.
-He attempted to put the fire out by throwing buckets of water "four yards higher than his head".
-Hall was soon joined by the other two lighthouse keepers who also tried to extinguish the fire.
+Hall is remembered for his actions following a fire at the Eddystone Lighthouse on December 2, 1755, when the wooden Rudyerd's Tower of 1706 burned down.
+At around 9 p.m., approximately half an hour after Roger Short (also referred to as Thomas Short) had went up to snuff the candles, Hall went up into the lantern and found it full of smoke, and upon opening the door to the outside of the lantern found the ceiling to be on fire.
+Unable to rouse his companions, Roger Short and Thomas Strout, he attempted to put the fire out by throwing buckets of water "four yards higher than his head".
+Hall was soon joined by the other two lighthouse keepers, who also tried to extinguish the fire.
 Hall looked up to check his progress and was showered with falling molten lead from the lighthouse roof.
 The lead fell upon his body burning his head, face, neck and shoulders.
-As his mouth was open, molten lead fell down his throat.
-Hall later recalled that he felt the hot lead go down his throat and screamed, "My God, I'm on fire inside!"
+Hall later recalled having felt hot lead go down his throat.
 Hall continued to help his fellow lighthouse keepers but the three were unable to put the fire out.
 The men were forced to retreat down the tower and eventually made their way to a cave to avoid the falling red hot debris.

 The lighthouse continued to burn into the morning and would continue to burn for the next five days.
-At around 10 a.m., the three men were spotted by a passing boat.
+At around 10 a.m., the three men were spotted by a passing boat of fishermen.
 Due to rough surf, the sailors were unable to dock near the cave.
 The sailors threw a rope to Hall and his companions who tied them around their waists and were pulled through the water to the boat.
 They were taken to East Stonehouse, Plymouth where Hall was treated by Dr. Henry Spry (a surgeon at Plymouth) who tended to the man's burns and other injuries.
 Hall spoke to Dr. Spry "with a hoarse voice, scarce to be heard, that melted lead had run down his throat into his body" and was experiencing severe internal pain.
 Dr. Spry found Hall's claim unbelievable as he felt no person could survive having swallowed molten lead let alone live for hours afterward and be towed through water.
-Dr. Spry also noted that Hall was not exhibiting any other symptoms and reasoned that the trauma of the accident and Hall's advanced age were causing him to make wild claims.
+Dr. Spry also noted that Hall was not exhibiting any other symptoms, was able to eat and drink without difficulty, and reasoned that the trauma of the accident and Hall's advanced age were causing him to make wild claims.
 Dr. Spry later noted in a report sent on 19 December 1755 to the Royal Society in London that Henry Hall was "aged 94 years, of good constitution, and extremely active for one of that age".